angular-buch/website-articles/blog/2025-10-signal-forms-part2/README.md

 For validations that depend on multiple fields, Signal Forms provide a `validateTree()` function.
 The `ChildFieldContext` passed to the callback gives access to the entire subtree, allowing us to compare values of different fields.
-An interesting aspect of this function is that we can assign errors to any field within the subtree using the `fieldOf()` method.
+An interesting aspect of this function is that we can assign errors to any field within the subtree.
+Access to fields is possible through the `fieldOf()` method.
 We can also use the `valueOf()` method to access values of other fields in the tree.

 ```typescript